Skip to main content

 • monetization

-The monetization strategy of the game is perceived as a promotional tool for Stasis, another title by the same developer, given that it is offered for free.
+The monetization strategy of the game is perceived as a promotional tool for the developer's other title, Stasis, leveraging its free-to-play model to attract players into the same fictional universe.

 • “Since it's free, I guess it's meant to be an advertisement for Stasis, a different game by the same developer set in the same fictional universe.”